USYD-SDN-Lab/Testbed_WIFI_802.11.ah/README.md

 # Wifi 802.11ah (ns-3)
-This repository hosts an implementation of the IEEE802.11ah (Wi-Fi HaLow) protocol for the NS-3 network simulator.
-It comes pre-packaged with NS-3 version 3.23 but multiple modules are updated to the 3.25 version to incorporate congestion control fixes for TCP traffic.
+This repository is vessal of the IEEE802.11ah (Wi-Fi HaLow) protocol for the NS-3 network simulator, which comes from [LeTian and his associates](https://github.com/imec-idlab/IEEE-802.11ah-ns-3) <br>
+Its NS-3 version is 3.23 with multiple modules updated to 3.25 to incorporate congestion control fixes for TCP traffic.<br>
+**Once update the fork, maintainer must override `README.md` and `LICENSE` with ours, and reserve all submodules inside.**

 This module includes support for:
 * Restricted Access Window (RAW) with interface for dynamic configuration